AndrewVos/box/README.md

 ## Installation

-You can bootstrap box into your box configuration script.
+You can bootstrap box right into your configuration script.

+Place this at the top of the file:

 ```bash
 function bootstrap-box () {